johnromano23/My-React-Portfolio/README.md

 ## The Developer
 This application was developed by John Romano GitHub: https://github.com/johnromano23
 ## Credits
-This website uses a React SPA Template "Ceevee Template" by Styleshout.
+* This website uses a React SPA Template: "Ceevee Template" by Styleshout.
-HTML design template is credited to Tom Baker.
+* HTML design template is credited to Tom Baker.